SereneLian/Subtyping_EHR_AD_PD/README.md

 This repository contains code to apply contrastive learning on Electronic Health Record (EHR) data and generate patient subtypes.
 The approach leverages a Transformer-based model fine-tuned using a contrastive loss on sequential EHR data.
 The code computes patient embeddings, clusters them using KMeans, and calculates the optimal k using prediction strength.

-> **Note:** Due to data privacy restrictions, the original vocabulary and model files used in our research cannot be shared.
+> **Note:** Due to data privacy restrictions, the original EHR data, vocabulary and model files used in our research cannot be shared.
 In this repository, a Hugging Face BERT model is used as a placeholder.
 Please replace it with your own model and vocabulary if necessary.
+The cohort folder contains synthetic baseline information, and the toy_data_EHR folder contains generated EHR records formatted for direct model training.
+Users should convert their data to this schema to run the code.

 ## Overview